jamesthomasgriffin/cce-website/index.md

 - It provides a simple, intuitive interface to edit that palette
 - It transforms your image in realtime giving you instant feedback

-## Who wrote it?

-- James T. Griffin (PhD).
-I am a pure mathematician gone rogue
-- I am committed to making my contributions available to all
-- You don't to master the statistics and topology that underpins ColourCloudEdit to use or implement it, I've done the hard work for you!

 ## How does it work?

 - You feed it your pixels
 - It digests your pixels (using OpenGL compute)
 - It provides a widget

+## Who wrote it?

+- James T. Griffin (PhD), a pure mathematician gone rogue
+- I am committed to making my contributions available to all
+- You don't need to master the statistics and topology that underpins ColourCloudEdit to use or implement it, I've done the hard work for you!

+## What are the system requirements

+- In principle any device with OpenGL4.3 or OpenGL ES 3.1 should do, this includes Raspberry Pi 4 for example.
+I am targeting Integrated GPUs in the first instance.

 ## Can I use it yet?